 To use MySQL Connector/J with an application server such as

-GlassFish, Tomcat, or JBoss, read your vendor's documentation
+GlassFish or Tomcat, read your vendor's documentation for

-for information on how to configure third-party class libraries,
+information on how to configure third-party class libraries, as

 Section 3.7, “Connection Pooling with Connector/J”,